Carl L. Nippert: Early life

+Career

+In 1891 he became a lawyer.
+Eight years later he became a member of the Ohio State Senate for the Republican party.

 In 1901, Nippert was elected lieutenant governor of Ohio.
 He began his term January 1902.
 A vacancy opened for the Hamilton County Probate Judge, and Governor Nash appointed Nippert to the seat on May 1, 1902.
 He was elected to a three-year term on the court in 1903.

+Personal life

+Nippert married Elsie Hitscherich of Karlsruhe, and later married Katie Brill of Cincinnati on July 25, 1889.
+They had one daughter, who died in childhood.

 In the United States, Nippert was a member of several German associations.
 Nippert was a Freemason and member of the B.P.O.E.

-Nippert married Elsie Hitscherich of Karlsruhe, and later married Katie Brill of Cincinnati on July 25, 1889.
-They had one daughter, who died in childhood.
 Nippert died of heart disease in 1904.

-Nippert Stadium at the University of Cincinnati is named for his nephew, James Gamble Nippert.